 The water supply context in project-affected communities in Pastdarmom District is broadly similar to that of Nurobod District.
 However, the district benefits from an extensive irrigation system stemming from Dargom River and Zarafshan River.
-None of the existing canals are located within the Nurobod substation site, however a few canals are located along the 350-km OTL corridors.
+None of the existing canals are located within the Nurobod BESS and substation sites, however a few canals are located along the 11-km and 19-km OTL corridors.